How to Change Car Oil: Step-by-Step DIY Guide

 Conventional Motor Oil

 Refined directly from crude oil with additive packages for engine protection.
 This is the most affordable option and works well for older engines and vehicles with simple engine designs.
-Conventional oil breaks down faster under heat and stress, requiring more frequent changes at 3,000 to 5,000 mile intervals.
+Conventional oil breaks down faster under heat and stress, so older vehicles typically need changes every 3,000 to 5,000 miles, while newer vehicles using synthetic oil can often go as far as 15,000 miles.

 Best for: Older vehicles, low-mileage driving, budget-conscious owners